KoobDS/elden-ring-armor-optimizer/README.md

 - Most importantly, use mapping to parse and extract important features from "damage negation" and "resistance" fields, which are in key-value pair dictionary lists.
 - Scale these important attributes from 0-100 where 100 is the best-in-class for a stat (as nominal values are not very relevant or co-meaningful).
 - Drop armor sets not obtainable in the game (only existing in game files).
-- Create "Power" columns, a major feature in this study (described below).
+- Create "power" columns, a major feature in this study (described below).
 - Drop and rename columns for clarity.

-To create the Power column, I first considered what factors were truly significant:
+To create the power column, I first considered what factors were truly significant:
-- Weight: higher-weight armor requires leveling Endurance, diverting levels away from other important stats
+- weight: higher-weight armor requires leveling Endurance, diverting levels away from other important stats
-- Poise: this determines how many hits you can take without getting staggered; this is important as getting staggered can lead to hit-chaining and death
+- poise: this determines how many hits you can take without getting staggered; this is important as getting staggered can lead to hit-chaining and death
   - With 11 poise, you can withstand a projectile; with 51 poise, you can withstand most small enemies' attacks; you need 101 poise to withstand a large enemy's attack, which is unreachable through armor alone
   - With that said, I consider 51 poise to be necessary with no additonal benefit to higher values
 - All damage negation stats and all infliction resistance stats, which control how much damage you negate by enemy damage type and how long it takes for negative status effects to build-up on you, respecively, but there are a total of 12 of those
 - Special effects, but I will not be considering those as they are situational and only benefit certain builds

 Considering this, it became clear that the features of interest were weight, poise, and a yet-to-be created synthesis of the damage negation and infliction resistance stats
-To create this synthesized variable, Power, I considered the main challenge of the game and where armor matters most, remembrance (main) bosses.
+To create this synthesized variable, power, I considered the main challenge of the game and where armor matters most, remembrance (main) bosses.
 In Elden Ring, there are 26 main bosses, each dealing certain damage types and inflictions.
 As different damage types and inflictions occur at different frequencies, it should be considered that resistance to more common damage types and inflictions is more important.
 I therefore compiled the below table:

 | Main Boss                     | Damage Types                               | Inflictions  |